bradrn/Conkey/README.md

 3. Download `latn-conk.mim` from the releases page, and copy it to `~/.m17n.d`.
 (You will need to delete the previous version of Conkey if it is already installed.)
 4. Run `ibus restart`.
 You may also need to log out and back in, or reboot, particularly if you already have a previous version of Conkey installed.
 5. The new Conkey keyboard should now be available from the Settings page (under the `Other` language).

+#### XCompose

+Due to the nature of XCompose this input method has some peculiarities compared to the others.
+In particular, it is distributed in two separate forms.
+One (`.XCompose-modifiers`) uses the modifier key AltGr, just like the other versions of Conkey.
+Unfortunately this does not always work: though Compose(5) suggests that XCompose should accept modifier keys without any problems, this fails to work on my machine ([and reportedly others](https://unix.stackexchange.com/questions/207067/modifier-keys-in-compose-sequence#comment1239515_343370)).
+Thus, another version (`.XCompose-multikey`) is provided in which AltGr is replaced by the [compose key](https://en.wikipedia.org/wiki/Compose_key).
+As long as the compose key is set to the right Alt key, this should for the most part behave similarly to the other versions of Conkey.
+However, some differences can be observed, most prominently:

+- Unlike AltGr, the compose key does not need to be held at the same time as the other keys: it may be released before the next key is pressed
+- In key sequences containing two consecutive instances of AltGr (e.g. `G-' G-a` for ‘ǽ’, or `G-\ G-j` for ‘ƛ’), the compose key must be released and then pressed again before the second key
+- Key sequences containing `S-SPC`, i.e. shift and space keys pressed at the same time, are not supported — though as of the time of writing Conkey does not use these sequences anyway

+I thus recommend trying `.XCompose-modifiers` first, then trying `.XCompose-multikey` if the former makes things impossible to type.

+The following installation instructions have been tested with NixOS:

+1. Download `.XCompose-modifiers` or `.XCompose-multikey` from the releases page, and copy it to `~/.XCompose`.
+2. If `.XCompose-multikey` is used, set the compose key to right Alt (or any other key of your choosing) by setting XKB option `compose:ralt` (e.g. in `service.xserver.xkbOptions` for NixOS)
+3. Log out and then in to enable the new keybindings

+For more on customising XKB, please refer to e.g. <https://wiki.archlinux.org/title/Xorg/Keyboard_configuration>.

 ### Mac OSX